Black Crows Camox Freebird Review

 We found average performance on hard snow with the Camox Freebird.
 A hand flex test shows them considerably softer than resort groomer skis.
 They're even softer than some of the budget all-around skis we have tested.
 One could expect compromised firm snow performance from softer skis.
 It is harder to "hand flex" for torsional rigidity, but we suspect that that is where the Camox makes up its firm snow performance.
 In a descent of a slick Teton "Apocalypse Couloir", the Camox grabbed in high consequence terrain under a tester that had taken their possession just the night before.

-We wish we could test the next shorter size.
-We bet that, downsized, the Camox would do firm snow even better.
+We wish we had tested the next shortest size.
+We bet that, if downsized, the Camox would do steep, firm snow even better.
 They don't suffer in the tested configuration, but shorter (to a point, of course) is often easier to manage in the steeps.

 Powder